HBashanaE/algorithms/graph-theory/README.md

 ## Shortest Paths

-If the graph is unweighted, best algorithm to use is Breadth First Search, which has a time complexity of `O(n+m)`.
-However if graph is weighted we have to use other algorithms which have worst time complexity that BFS.
+**If the graph is unweighted, best algorithm to use is Breadth First Search**, which has a time complexity of `O(n+m)`.
+However if graph is weighted we have to use other algorithms which have worst time complexity than BFS.

 ### Negative Cycles